Build log: 3D printer Anycubic Predator Height mod

 I had to disassemble the entire 3d printer back to the ‘starting’ point, that is, how you get the printer with the frame disassembled to the 3 pillars and the top/bottom frames.

-I took off all the gantry carriages and belts, noted the dimension and placement of the drill holes in the original pillars, and marked these in the new c-beams i bought.
+I took off all the gantry carriages and belts, noted the dimension and placement of the drill holes in the original pillars, and marked these in the new c-beams.
 Make sure you transfer the holes precisely, as it determines the mechanical accuracy of the whole frame.

 Using my centerpunch I punched some holes at the markings.

 Then on the inside of the c-beams I had to drill some smaller holes, (use 1mm smaller drill than the screws) for the stepper motors.
 These need to be tapped, so you create threading for the screws to be fixed to.
-I had to make sure the stepper motors fit well on there and keep the 2mm gap difference with the new beams in mind.
+I had to make sure the stepper motors fit well on there and keep the 2mm gap difference in mind.
 I also took this opportunity to fit the stepper motors with dampers, to eliminate sound on this printer. (if you install new mainboard, such as an skr1.4t, no need.
-The drivers will eliminate the sound and dampers will mechanically affect the printer).
+The drivers will eliminate the sound and dampers will mechanically affect the printer, so do not use them).

-I had to file down the gantry plates for the idler mount as well.
+I flipped the idler plate wrong side out as it doesn’t fit inside the 40mm gap, and removed a spacer to keep the belts level with the top.
 Then i could fit the gantry plates in place and span the belts between them.
 I used about 2750mm belts for each pillar.

 I mounted the new 1500mm C-beams to the hotbed and the top of the predator, reassembling the entire printer but bigger.